 - Third, air brake circuits on trailers can be easily attached and removed.
 This takes away that pain point of trailer brakes.
 It’s no trouble to add a trailer and have the same superior braking power unlike hydraulic where they are often electric or non-existent.

 Damage will happen no matter what braking technology you have.
 With air brakes we see that not only are the repairs more strait forward with less mess but, also, regular maintenance is easier.

 To Sum Up

-Air brakes just have more stopping power and are used on the heavier applications.
-They have some benefits over hydraulics but, are more expensive.
-As a diesel mechanic you will have the change to work on both systems so, it is important to have a good grasp on the concepts and how they are different.
+Air brakes have more stopping power and are used on the heavier applications.
+They have safer, heavier duty and failsafe but are more expensive.
+As a diesel mechanic, you will have the chance to work on both systems so, it is important to have a good grasp on the concepts and how they are different.